scanabc/testdrive/index.md

 # Security Startup Test Drive -Program

-Security Startup Test Dive is a risk-free way to see if you would enjoy a life of a security startup hacker.
+Security Startup Test Drive is a risk-free way to see if you would enjoy a life of a security startup hacker.
 Do you have an idea for improving our online security?
 Have you thought of setting up your own company?
 Do you wonder if you're up for it?